hypertokenx/research-notes/rag-overview.md

 The system may decide:

-- what to search for;
+- what to search for
-- whether the first result is sufficient;
+- whether the first result is sufficient
-- whether another query is necessary;
+- whether another query is necessary
-- which evidence should be prioritized;
+- which evidence should be prioritized
-- when to stop retrieving.
+- when to stop retrieving

 This can improve complex tasks, but it also creates more possible failure points.